quigleyjacob/react-notebook-app/readme.md

 ##### Notebook Functionality (25)
 5pt: Users can create a new notebook
-5pt: Users can save a notebook (After the fact, meant to put view instead of save here, sorry about that)
+5pt: Users can view a notebook
 5pt: Users can edit a notebook
 5pt: Users can delete a notebook
 2pt: Users can only view notebooks that they created